Little Rock sees success after program pays homeless minimum wage to pick up litter

 The homeless participants have found more than just a sense of community (and a paycheck)— the program has given them mental and physical health services, as well as job interviews and, in some cases, temporary housing.

+“We want to work with them on their next step," Atkins told the board members.
+"There are a lot of barriers that our people experience to go from homelessness and panhandling to full-time work.
+There’s a lot of steps in between.”

+Atkins said 380 people have joined the work crews, some more than once.
+The teams work in groups of eight.
+Most sign up through the church, but each team leaves a space open in case a panhandler it encounters on its route wants to join.
+Atkins said 158 panhandlers had been approached and 44 accepted the invitation.

-After a total of 130 sites cleaned, 1,821 hours worked, and 2,056 bags of trash—all within 6 months— hearts and minds have been changed.
+After a total of 130 sites cleaned, 1,821 hours worked, and 2,056 bags of trash—all within five months— hearts and minds have been changed.

-Felecia Cooks, a team leader in the program, wasn't convinced it would be as successful as it has been for the city.
-"This is just a dream come true for the entire community."
+Felecia Cooks, a team leader in the program, was not convinced it would be as successful as it has been for the city.
+"This is just a dream come true for the entire community," she said.

+“When I first started, from Day One, I couldn’t catch the vision, nor could I travel the journey," Cooks stated.
+"But, you know, we’ve taken out over 400-and-something persons.
+And let me tell you, that has been the most exciting thing that I’ve done in my life.
+The energy, just the positive (energy), the vision that Canvas Community Church has.
+You know, it’s just wonderful.

+"And the people, they love the vision or the program, and that’s what’s made it so exciting, that they know that Pastor Paul has worked hard for them.
+And this is just a dream come true for the entire community!”

 If you are interested in volunteering for the Bridge to Work program, click here.